t-khush/CS440-A1/README.md

 ## Instruction for Running Program:
 The program uses the pygame Python module for the interface.
+This program also uses memory_profiler to examine space usage.
+Please run
+`pip install pygame` and
-Please run `pip install pygame` before trying to test the code.
+`pip install memory_profiler` before trying to test the code.
 The main file that is used to run the program is Grid.py.

 It is configured to accept 2 command line arguments.
 First is ‘astar’ or ‘thetastar’ which is used to determine which algorithm will be executed.